michelleful/dcjs-worked-example/README.md

 ### Piecharts
 6. Create very basic pie chart and add a little bit of Bootstrap.
 Note that filtering on the pie chart already filters the table!
 (Although the row counts don't change - something to fix.)
+7. Add some optional features to the pie chart like a custom label